 M.D.C. by Location:

-|Retractable Laser Cannon Turret (1, forward of sail):
+Retractable Blue-Green Laser Cannon Turret (1, forward of sail):

 Bow Planes (2, bow):

 Pump Jet Propulsor (1):

-Destroying the submarines bow planes will reduce the submarine’s ability to change depths but will not eliminate it.
-It also makes it difficult for the submarine’s crew to control the submarine giving a penalty of -25% to all piloting rolls.
+Destroying the submarine’s bow planes will reduce the submarine’s ability to change depths but will not eliminate it.
+It also makes it difficult for the submarine’s crew to control the submarine giving a penalty of -25% to all underwater piloting rolls.

-Destroying the submarines Pump Jet Propulsor causes serious problems.
+Destroying the submarine’s pump jet propulsor causes serious problems.
 The submarine will no longer be able to use forward momentum and the bow planes to keep the submarine level.
-It is recommended that ballast takes are immediately blown so submarine comes to surface.
+It is recommended that ballast tanks are immediately blown so submarine comes to the surface.